shallwe-ua/shallwe-core/README.md

 - Copy `.env.example` → `.env` and provide the required variables (explanations included inside the file).
 - Run with Docker following the standard workflow.

-_Note: you can also use Dockerfile and entrypoint as instructions for local run_
+_Note: you can also use docker files and entrypoints as instructions for local run_

 ---
 📋 **With time, I plan to**: